 The easiest way to disinfect your phone

 There are solutions you can make by diluting isopropyl alcohol that can disinfect a phone, but again, you generally want to avoid alcohol and vinegar as they'll eat through your oleophobic coating.
-What's a girl to disinfect with instead?
+If that What's a girl to disinfect with instead?
 UV!
 Ultraviolet lights can kill bacteria and disinfect your phone with just a few minutes inside a doll-sized tanning bed.

 I like to bathe my phone and case separately so that no grime can hide under the cracks and crevices of the case, but you can stick your phone in the case and kill all of the surface bacteria on your phone.
 If you're someone who tweets on the toilet — or knocks out a few rounds of a match-three game, like me — consider investing in a PhoneSoap and running your phone through it at least once a week.
 I also run my house keys through it every few weeks.

 There are a lot of different products out there you can employ to clean a phone, and no one single item is required to clean yours.
 These are the products that have worked best for us, but you may also have products like these sitting around your house already.